How do I create realistic 'in-use' lifestyle photos for electronic gadgets using AI?

 - Hand Anatomy: AI struggles with hands interacting with objects, often resulting in "floating" grips.

-- Scale: Getting the size of the gadget right relative to the human model is difficult without reference.
+- Scale: Getting the size of the gadget right relative to the person is difficult without a reference.

 Step-by-Step Workflow for Realistic Results